Next Page Previous Page Home Tools & Aids Search Handbook

 3. The histogram and normal probability plot indicate that the normal distribution provides an adequate fit for this model.

-This 4-plot of the residuals indicates that the fitted model is an adequate model for these data.
+This 4-plot of the residuals indicates that the fitted model is adequate for the data.

 Autocorrelation Plot of Residuals from ARIMA(0,1,1) Model The autocorrelation plot of the residuals from ARIMA(0,1,1) was generated.